hygraph/nextjs-graphcms-podcast-starter/Readme.md

 **Deployment URLS**
 Add your own domain for the production version of your application in the `now.config.js` file at line 17.
-⚠️ _You'll need to add your own domain for this step, and you will need to deploy to Now first to do that._
+⚠️ _You'll need to add your own domain for this step, and you will need to deploy to Vercel first to do that._

 **Secrets**
-Now keeps a strict wall of separation between your project `env` an your lambda `env` - called a `secret`.
+Vercel keeps a strict wall of separation between your project `env` an your lambda `env` - called a `secret`.
 You can read more about them and the philosophy of separation as well as how to add them [here](https://vercel.com/docs/environment-variables)

 You'll need to add the following secrets, which you should already have filled out in your `envs`.